 Simply stopping to take note of the changing of the seasons is a simple and nourishing way we can reconnect with the larger cycles and rhythms of life.

 Spring is one of six seasons recognized in Ayurveda.
-And “cosmic rhythms are largely experienced through the six seasons,” explains Maya Tiwari, founder of Wise Earth School of Ayurveda.
+And “cosmic rhythms are largely experienced through the six seasons,” explains my teacher, Maya Tiwari, founder of Wise Earth School of Ayurveda.
 “Cosmic rhythms greatly affect our personal bio-rhythms.”
-In the Northern Hemisphere, Spring runs from March 15 through May 15 and is usually characterized by the first hints of sunshine peeking down from above, a thawing out of things held frozen for the Winter, a sense of brand newness and possibility.
+In the Northern Hemisphere, spring runs from March 15 through May 15 and is usually characterized by the first hints of sunshine peeking down from above, a thawing out of things held long-frozen for the winter, a sense of brand newness and possibility.

 It is said that if one takes good care during these seasonal junctions, then they’ll have good health over the coming season.

-And, with the return of sunshine, warmth and snow melt something vital emerges, quietly held in the darkness and quiet of Winter’s short days.
+And, with the return of sunshine, warmth and snowmelt something vital emerges, quietly held in the dark quiet of winter’s shortened days.
 Spring season calls us forth.
 Back outside.
 Back into the world.

 These seasonal junctions are a key time where we can find ourselves vulnerable as the season shifts and changes around us.

 In Ayurveda, these seasonal junctions are a key time where we can find ourselves vulnerable as the season shifts and changes around us.
-“These are periods when the body’s cycles and doshas (imbalances) are most fragile,” describes Maya Tiwari, Ayurvedic teacher and founder of the first Ayurvedic school in the U.S. She explains that these junctions, which mark the transition between two seasons, are the most approprite times to remove excess imbalance in the body’s tissues.
+“These are periods when the body’s cycles and doshas (imbalances) are most fragile,” describes Tiwari.
+She shares that these junctions, which mark the transition between two seasons, are the most appropriate times to remove the excess imbalance in the body’s tissues.
 Why?
 Come the end of the season that has aggravated that particular imbalance, the imbalance will be in its most liquid form and can be easily removed from body tissues.